abraunegg/onedrive/docs/Docker.md

 ## Basic Setup
 ### 0. Install docker using your distribution platform's instructions
 1. Ensure that SELinux has been disabled on your system.
 A reboot may be required to ensure that this is correctly disabled.
-2. Install Docker as per requried for your platform
+2. Install Docker as per requried for your platform.
+Refer to https://docs.docker.com/engine/install/ for assistance.
 3. Obtain your normal, non-root user UID and GID by using the `id` command
 4. As your normal, non-root user, ensure that you can run `docker run hello-world` *without* using `sudo`